vendrinc/slack-sections-organizer/README.md

 ## Features
 - Create sections in Slack's left navigation for the specified user groups.
-- Organize each user groups' default channels into the corresponding section.
+- Organize each user group's default channels into the corresponding section.
 - Automatically join channels.
 - Detect channels that are in multiple user groups and prompt for section designation.
 - Automatically delete empty sections after organization is complete.